-Message from the Secretary-General VII
+Message from the Secretary-General Foreword from the Under-Secretary-General VII

 I. General information

-Entrance 12 12 16 17 17
+Entrance 12 12 15

-Protocol and Liaison Service 18
+Health Division 16 16

 II.
 General Assembly and its Main Committees, the Economic and Social Council and other organs

-General Assembly and its Main Committees 21
+General Assembly and its Main Committees 19

-of the General Committee 23 25 27 29
+of the General Committee 21 23 25

+Other organs 26

 III.
 Conference services

-Meetings services.
-Use and care of United Nations electronic equipment.
-Use of cameras and cellular phones Seating protocol.
-Journal of the United Nations Interpretation Records of meetings Copies of prepared texts of statements in plenary meetings 31 33 34 34 35 37
+Meetings services 29 30

+Use of cameras and cellular phones 30 30

+Journal of the United Nations 31

+Interpretation 32 33

-and in meetings of the Main Committees 39 40
+and in meetings of the Main Committees 35

-.
-0
+Documents facilities 36